 Looking for information that tells you what is burglary?
 You are in the correct place.
 This crime is included inside the property crimes in California.

-- It is always considered a serious crime.
+- Is always considered a felony.

-- It is known as commercial burglary.
+- It is also known as commercial trespass.

 - As a “wobbler” your charge is variable and depends on the value of the property at the discretion of the prosecutor.

 - It occurs in other types of non-residential properties.

 Type Of Properties including Burglary

 When speaking of residential or commercial structure, Penal Code 459 refers to:

 - A person’s home or occupied residence (apartment, house, boat, houseboat, tent, trailer, hotel or motel room, and any other part of a building).